emmabritton/kotlin-rust-guide/src/concurrency.md

     //Arc (Atomically Reference Counted) allows for multiple, independent
     //references of a single value to exist outside of the borrow checker
     //for a tiny overhead by counting the number of references that
-    //exist (like in Swift)
+    //exist
     let number = Arc::new(AtomicI8::new(0i8));
-    //Make a copy of the arc, any number of copies can exist let thread_number = number.clone();
+    //Make a copy of the arc, any number of copies can exist but
+    //the each copy has to be moved into it's thread let thread_number = number.clone();

     //move means this lambda is taking ownership of any variable